Prague Metro: Tickets

 The Prague Metro operates on a proof-of-payment system, as does the rest of the PID network.
 Passengers must buy and validate a ticket before entering a station's paid area.
 There are uniformed and plainclothes fare inspectors who randomly check passengers' tickets within the paid area.

-Basic single tickets cost 40 CZK (as of 1 August 2021) for a 90-minute ride or 30 CZK for a 30-minute ride.
+As of 1 January 2026, basic single tickets valid for 90 minutes cost 46 CZK (or 50 CZK for a paper ticket).
+Shorter-term single tickets valid for 30 minutes are sold for 36 CZK (39 CZK paper).
 In November 2007 SMS purchase for basic single transfer tickets and day tickets was introduced (available only from Czech mobile phones).

-Short-term tourist passes are available for periods of 24 hours (120 CZK) and 3 days (330 CZK).
+Short-term tourist passes are available for periods of 24 hours (140 CZK/150 CZK paper) and 3 days (340 CZK/350 CZK paper).
 As of 2019, single tickets and short term passes can be purchased online using the PID Lítačka smartphone app.
 Since April 2019 single and 24hour tickets can be also bought on board of every tram and in all metro stations, using contactless payment, including payment apps like Google Pay or Apple Pay.
 Such tickets are already validated from the time of purchase.

+In efforts to get riders to use the "PID Lítačka" smartphone app, a new surcharge was implemented in January 2026 which applies to all paper and SMS tickets.

 Longer-term season tickets can be bought on the smart ticketing system Lítačka card, for periods of one month (550 CZK), three months (1480 CZK) or the annual pass for 3650 CZK (10 CZK/day).
 Students studying in the Czech republic with a valid student license ISIC, children under 18 years old, and seniors over 60 years of age can buy season tickets at reduced prices.
 Reduced ticket prices are: 130 CZK for 30 days, 360 CZK for 90 days, and 1280 CZK for a year.

 Senior citizens aged 65 or older and children up to 14 years old can ride for free.
 The tickets are the same for all means of transport in Prague (metro, trams, buses, funiculars and ferries).